Essential for keeping the airport's runway and airfield operating 24/7

 How do we work?

-We are trained to the highest standards, using modern training techniques to deal with aircraft emergencies, road traffic accidents, medical emergencies and more.
+Teams are trained to the highest standards, using modern training techniques to deal with aircraft emergencies, road traffic accidents, medical emergencies and more.

 As part of our role, we liaise with ground handlers and service providers, making sure that Gatwick maintains its standards and obligations in line with Civil Aviation Authority requirements.